What to pack for your Polar cruise?

 What to pack for your Polar Cruise?

 Planning a trip to the Antarctic continent or the Arctic and wondering what to bring?
 You’re not alone.
 We’ve taken the stress out of packing for the adventure of a lifetime and have compiled a list of all the necessary things to bring to these ice-ridden continents.
-Please note that all of our polar expeditions will provide parkas, so inquire with us please.
+Please note that not all of our polar expeditions will provide parkas, so inquire with us please.
 All do, however, provide and waterproof boots.

 - Waterproof Pants — Lightweight waterproof pants in a pull-on style that can be worn over a warm insulating layer are best.

 - Waterproof and Windproof Jacket — This will act as your outer layer.

 - Insulating Base Layers — Pack a couple of warm base layers made from moisture-wicking fabrics such as polyester, polypropylene, and Smartwool.
 Layers are key to keeping warm in these sub-zero regions.